Georg Lindemann

 Georg Lindemann (8 March 1884 – 25 September 1963) was a German general during World War II.
-He commanded the 18th Army during the Soviet Kingisepp–Gdov Offensive.
+He commanded a division in Poland and France, a corps in the Balkans and Russia, 18th Army outside Leningrad, and later Army Group North.
+His cousin Ernst Lindemann was captain of the battleship Bismarck.

 World War II

-In 1936, Lindemann was promoted to Generalmajor and given command of the 36th Infantry Division which took part in the Invasion of France.
-Lindemann was promoted to full General and given command of the L Army Corps.
-In June 1941, at the launch of Operation Barbarossa, Lindemann's Corps was a part of Army Group North.
-Lindemann commanded the corps during the advance towards Leningrad.
-His unit was briefly shifted to the command of Army Group Centre during the Battle of Smolensk.
-Lindemann's corps was then shifted back to Army Group North.
+In 1936, Lindemann was promoted to Major General and given command of 36th Infantry Division, which took part in the 1940 Battle of France.
+Lindemann was promoted to Lieutenant General and given command of the L Army Corps, which he led in Operation Marita in April 1941.

+In June 1941, at the start of Operation Barbarossa, L Corps was part of Army Group North.
+Lindemann led L corps towards Leningrad.
+L Corps was briefly shifted to Army Group Centre during the Battle of Smolensk, then returned to Army Group North.
+L Corps reached the edge of Leningrad in August.